mckinsey/vizro/vizro-core/docs/pages/user-guides/assets.md

 * The `dcc.Markdown` component is wrapped inside a parent container with the class name `"card"`.
 * The card text is wrapped inside a `<p>` element that is a child of the `dcc.Markdown` component.

-For instance, if you aim to modify the background color of a specific card, you need to target the parent html element with the CSS class `card`.
-If you want to modify the font color, you need to target the `<p>` elements, which are children of the `dcc.Markdown` with the `id`.
+For instance, if you want to change the background color of a specific card, you need to target the parent HTML element with the CSS class `card`.
+If you want to change the font color, you need to target the `<p>` elements, which are children of the `dcc.Markdown` with the `id`.

 !!! example "Customizing CSS properties in selective components"
     === "my_css_file.css"
     ```css
     /* Apply styling to parent */
-    .card:has(#my-card) {
+    .card:has(#custom-card) {
       background-color: white;
     }

     /* Apply styling to children */
-    #my-card p {
+    #custom-card p {
       color: black;
     }
     ```